Accessibility in Presentations

 Alternative Text

-This section includes a step-by-step process of adding alt text to images, charts, and graphs in PowerPoint.
-The alt text is crucial for screen reader users.
-Without the alt text, users will not know what the image is about.
-Visit the accessible content page to learn about how to write proper alt text.
-Learn how to add alt text to your content.
+This section includes a step-by-step process for adding alt text to images, charts, and graphs in PowerPoint.
+Alt text is crucial for screen reader users.
+Without it, users will not know what the image is about.
+Visit the accessible content page to learn how to write proper alt text.

 Notes